v3io/frames/README.md

     -->

 - <a id="method-write-nosql-param-condition"></a>**condition** &mdash; A platform condition expression that defines conditions for performing the write operation.
-  For detailed information about platform condition expressions, see the [platform documentation](https://www.iguazio.com/docs/reference/latest-release/expressions/condition-expression/).

   - **Type:** `str`
   - **Requirement:** Optional